DataDog/hiring-engineers/answers.md

  To create a Timeboard using the Datadog API you will first need to create a new Application Key.
 This will give you full access to Datadog's programmatic API.
 An Application Key can be created via the Integration > Agents menu, providing an app name and clicking **Create Application Key**

- Using the Timeboad endpoint, you can create a timeboard with graphs using the following arguemnts:
+ Using the Timeboad endpoint, you can create a timeboard with graphs using the arguments below.
+You can use a script to create a timeboard using the format found in the [API Timeboard Guide](https://docs.datadoghq.com/api/?lang=ruby#create-a-timeboard).

+ Please see this [example](https://github.com/johanesteves/hiring-engineers/blob/solutions-engineer/createTimeboard.rb) for a Ruby script that creates a timeboard with three graphs.

  ```
 - title [required]: